Liv Morgan: The Judgment Day (2024–present)

 After losing the title, Morgan began exclusively teaming with Rodriguez.
 At the Royal Rumble on February 1, Morgan entered the namesake match at #2, lasting over an hour and eliminating Natalya and Alexa Bliss before being eliminated by Jax.
 On the February 24 episode of Raw, Morgan and Rodriguez defeated Belair and Naomi to win the WWE Women's Tag Team Championship for a record-setting third time after interference from Mysterio.
 Morgan and Rodriguez lost the titles to Lyra Valkyria and the returning Lynch at Night 2 of WrestleMania 41, but regained them in a rematch the next night on Raw.
 They also defended the title on NXT on April 22, where they defeated Gigi Dolin and Tatum Paxley.
 On the June 16 episode of Raw, Morgan legitimately suffered a dislocated shoulder during a match against Kairi Sane, leading to Roxanne Perez joining The Judgment Day and replacing Morgan as champion.
 WWE recognizes this as a separate reign, thus ending Morgan's reign with Rodriguez at 70 days.

+After a five-month hiatus, Morgan returned at Survivor Series: WarGames on November 29, helping Mysterio capture the Intercontinental Championship from John Cena.
+At the 2026 Royal Rumble, Morgan won the Women's Royal Rumble match from the #14 spot by last eliminating Tiffany Stratton.
+On the February 23 episode of Raw, Morgan declared that she will challenge Stephanie Vaquer for the Women's World Championship at WrestleMania 42.
+At the event, Morgan defeated Vaquer to win the title.
+At Night of Champions on June 27, Morgan lost to Iyo Sky in the Queen of the Ring finals, after being pinned by Sky, she would announce that she would be facing Morgan at SummerSlam for her title.
+At the event on August 1 Night 1, Morgan successfully retained the title in her first defense against Sky.
+Morgan made an appearance on Lucha Libre AAA Worldwide (AAA) at Week 3 of Verano de Escándalo on August 8 where she interrupted Mysterio's pre-taped interview conducted by Andrea Bazarte.
+At a live event in Santiago, Chile on September 12, Morgan lost the Women's World Championship back to Vaquer after interference from guest referee Becky Lynch, ending her reign at 147 days.